 See below for live NCAAF game lines & futures odds at Illinois online sportsbooks.
 Click on any odds to jump directly to the sportsbook, claim your free bets or bonuses and lock in your NCAA football bet.
 Use the drop-down menu to navigate between point spreads, moneylines & totals odds.

 If you don’t see the team you want to bet on, check the full live odds board under “NCAAF.”

-College football is second only to the NFL in the number of wagers made throughout the year.
+College football’s popularity with sports bettors has never been greater.
+It’s second only to the NFL in the number of wagers made throughout the year.
 Each season, there are full slates of games every Saturday, making it easy to stay in the action.